Search the Health Library

 The Outpatient Cardiac Rehabilitation Program is designed to modify the risks of heart disease through a carefully structured four- to twelve-week program of monitored exercise and education.
-We welcome anyone who has had a recent heart attack, angioplasty, stable angina or coronary bypass surgery.
-The program may also benefit those with cardiac problems such as irregular heart rhythms, heart failure, heart transplant or valvular heart surgery.

 Cardiac rehabilitation helps participants: